Ray of Light Fox Tail Agave

 Agave attenuata 'AGAVWS' Plant Patent #21,854Item #7472 USDA Hardiness Zone: 9 - 11

-Wide green pliable leaves with a crisp white streak along each margin emerge from a tight center, arching gracefully back.
-Adds striking texture to smaller spaces and patio containers.
-May produce offsets of smaller rosettes, creating a stunning focal point.
+Wide green, pliable, leaves with a crisp white streak along each margin emerge from a tight center, creating a stunning focal point.
+Adds texture to smaller spaces and patio containers.
 Mature plants produce a tall vertical flower stalk that reflexes back towards the ground before arching up again like a fox tail.
+Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Forms clump 4 to 5 ft. tall, 6 to 8 ft. wide, with bloom 8 ft. tall.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 4 to 5 ft. tall, 6 to 8 ft. wide; bloom reaches 8 ft. tall.

 - CareCare InformationProvide lean to average, well-drained soil.
 Thrives in full sun to part shade in cool coastal areas; part shade or away from reflected heat in desert and hot summer areas.
 Drought tolerant once established but looks best with periodic watering or rainfall during the hot season.
-Fertilize sparingly when new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.
+Fertilize sparingly when new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:The Agave attenuata species originates from the central western region of Mexico, and can be found in rocky habits and near stream beds.
 The A. attenuata is less cold and drought hardy than agave species native to higher desert regions of northern Mexico and the Southwestern United States.
 This cultivar was discovered in 2003 by Graeme John Burton of Ohaupo, New Zealand as a sport of Agave attenuata 'Tandarra's Tiger' in a greenhouse in Hamilton, New Zealand.
 One of the newest succulents introductions in the Tessera collection from Plug Connection, it received US Plant Patent 21,854 in April 201.